 This document is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 You are welcome to use all or part of it for non-commercial purposes as long as you credit the author.
 Specific licensing details are here.

-How to cite this document (a suggested style): "Turning Toward: Four Ennobling Truths" by Doug Kraft, www.dougkraft.com/?p=TurningToward.
+(a suggested style): "Turning Toward: Four Ennobling Truths" by Doug Kraft, www.dougkraft.com/?p=TurningToward.